OpenArabicPE/openarabicpe.github.io/_posts/2021-04-29-mapping-with-r.md

 - This is a draft and I appreciate any comments, questions etc. using [hypothes.is](https://hypothes.is/).
 - This website is generated using the default GitHub pages Jekyll workflow, which does not support a citeproc plugin.
 The few references are, therefore, currently not formatted.
+- The resulting maps have been published in their own [repository](https://github.com/projectjaraid/jaraid_maps/).

 # Introduction